kotlaluk/mi-pyt-ghia/docs/usage.rst

 GHIA can be used as **CLI** or **WEB** application.

-:ref:`cli-label` allows to process GitHub issues for a specified repository in batches.
+:ref:`cli-label` allows to process GitHub issues for the specified repositories in batches.
 User can specify a file containing assignment rules (regular expressions) that would be matched against issue title, body, label, or any of these elements.
 If an issue from the repository matches the rule, the specified user is assigned to the issue.